RedRocksCommunityCollege/RRCC_Laser_Lab/README.md

 The parts list can be found here: [Parts List](https://github.com/RedRocksCommunityCollege/RRCC_Laser_Lab/tree/master/Parts%20List).
 We have included both an Excel and .csv file for both the gantry and laser parts list.

 The image files can be found here: [Laser build pictures](https://github.com/RedRocksCommunityCollege/RRCC_Laser_Lab/tree/master/Laser%20Build%20Pictures/Laser%20Build).
 The images have a basic description in the file name.
-There are in chronological order and images that have a measurement in it should have a close-up that follows the wide image.
+They are in chronological order and images that have a measurement in it should have a close-up that follows the wide image.

 The project timeline and To Do can be found here: [Timeline and ToDo](https://github.com/RedRocksCommunityCollege/RRCC_Laser_Lab/projects).
 In the Projects tab you will find all the ongoing issues that we are working on.
 If you would like to work on one of these isseus feel free to assign the issue to yourself and move it the the active column.
 Once you are finished please more the issue to the Done column and make the issue as closed.
 We are using the following code for issues: